jatin69/codeathon/Ducs-Coding-Cup/readme.md

     + input files : 00, 01, 02
     + output files : 00.a, 01.a, 02.a
     + Both input / output files should have a newline at end so we dont end up getting messed up doubts in contents.
+    + 00 is the sample test case, others follow normally

 - Input eg
 ```